 - Starting Position, MOVE.

-- Ready, EXERCISE (count as a 4-count exercise IAW Chapter 7, Execution of Training, paragraph 7-29).
+- In Cadence, EXERCISE (count as a 4-count exercise according to Chapter 7, Execution of Training, paragraph 7-29).

 - Change Position, MOVE.

-- Ready, EXERCISE (count as a 4-count exercise IAW Chapter 7, Execution of Training, paragraph 7-29).
+- In Cadence, EXERCISE (count as a 4-count exercise according to Chapter 7, Execution of Training, paragraph 7-29).

 - Position of Attention, MOVE.